pedrojunqueira/da-100/README.md

 - Importing folder and combining file (binary)
 	-  If you have multiple files that have the same schema, combine them into a single logical table [Azure Docs](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-combine-binaries)
+	-  It combines text, Excel workbook, or JSON file.

 - When using SQL statements.
 Do not use the * (wildcard) as you may be importing redundant data
 - Only import the data that you need for the report